 As a clinician with 10 years of experience, I am passionate and excited to work with individuals struggling with mood disorders and/or a history of trauma.
 As part of the therapeutic process, I use Cognitive Behavioral Therapy (CBT), Trauma Focused Cognitive Behavioral Therapy (TF-CBT) and Dialectical Behavioral Therapy (DBT) modalities to help individuals understand the symptoms they are experiencing and ways to overcome them.
 Education: The Chicago School of Professional Psychology

-I am licensed in Wisconsin with 30 years of professional work experience.
-I have experience in helping clients with intimacy related issues, parenting issues, & coping with life changes.
-I also have experience working with executive and professional coaching.
+I am licensed in Wisconsin with 10 years of professional work experience.
+I have experience in helping clients with trauma and abuse, coping with grief and loss, & motivation, self esteem, and confidence.
+I also have experience working with coping with life changes.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the De Pere area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in De Pere due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around De Pere to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.